markpub/markpub/docs/MarkPub User Guide.md

 ## Use Case 1: Simple Personal Website

-This example creates a basic personal website with an about page, projects section, and contact information.
+This example creates a basic personal website with a home page with a Sidebar.

 ### Setup
+TODO: clarify the working directory for these commands

 ```bash
 # Initialize the site